BA4 – Customer Relations and Ticketing Assistant – RBC Ottawa Bluesfest

 - You also must meet at least one of the following criteria:

-– Previously employed in Canada in any five of the last ten years and earned income in excess of $2000, OR
+– Previously employed in Canada in any five of the last ten years and earned income in excess of $2000 in each year, OR

 – Previously established a Service Canada Employment Insurance benefit claim: regular benefits within the last three years or maternity/parental within the last five years